slipways-game/docs/creating/contents.md

 These files will contain multiple individual sheets with special names, like "Resources" or "Technologies".
 Each sheets deals with a different type of object in the game.
 Each row in such a sheet specifies the properties of one object of that type, eg. a resource or a technology.

-The easiest way to create those spreadsheets is to start from the core files.
+The easiest way to create those spreadsheets is to start from the core files and copy the needed sheets from there.

-* Get the `game.xls` spreadsheet from the [core-files](https://github.com/slipways-game/core-files).
-This contains all the objects defined by the core game.
-* Copy the sheet you're interested in to a new spreadsheet.
-Eg. if you want to add a new structures, copy the "Structures" sheet.
-* Delete all the rows, keeping the black "header" row at the top intact.
-* Add one row for each new thing of that type that you want to add to the game.

-Creating each specific object type is described in the next chapter, *[Making the spreadsheets](creating/spreadsheets.md)*.
+Doing this and creating each specific object type is described in the next chapter, *[Making the spreadsheets](creating/spreadsheets.md)*.

 ## `.py` files with gameplay code :id=py-files